Experience the country of "Sauerkraut", "Bier", "Kuckucksuhren", "Strudel" and find out if Germans really have a lack of humour…

 So do not hesitate to find out more about the Summer School.

-We can't wait to see you this spring!
+We can't wait to see you in spring!